 By giving them a chance to learn new things and grow their current skills every further, the company is giving them a very important working experience.
 For people without a university degree, this is a big chance to grow professionally and broaden their horizons even further.

 Working for a Big Company Isn’t That Far Out of Your Reach

 Whether you believe you have the skills to land a job or not, it is never a bad idea to try and apply for a position in a big company even if it seems out of your reach.

 A college degree isn’t everything that matters when it comes to working for a big, international company and you will be surprised to know just how much they can appreciate the skills you have to offer to the team.

-Instead of being afraid to be criticized about your lack of higher education, you can make it up with learning a variety or technical skills online and developing your core skills through webinars, books and speeches.
+Instead of being afraid to be criticized for your lack of higher education, you can make it up with learning a variety of technical skills online and developing your core skills through webinars, books, and speeches.
 There are truly so many ways for you to become the best in your field of work and the lack of a university degree should never stand in the way of your success.